oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

 ### Work flow for registering floating disks - UI flow

 <iframe width="300" src="//youtube.com/embed/8v3BI9I0OEM" frameborder="0" align="right" allowfullscreen></iframe>
-1. The user should go to the Storage main tab and pick the desired Storage Domain to import floating disks from.
+1. Go to the Storage main tab and pick the desired Storage Domain to import floating disks from.
-2. The user should press on the "Disk Import" sub tab.
+2. Press on the "Disk Import" sub tab.
-3. The user should pick the desired floating disks to import to the Data Center and press the Register button.
+3. Pick the desired floating disks to import to the Data Center and press the Register button.

 ### Work flow for scanning unregistered floating disks - UI flow

 <iframe width="300" src="//youtube.com/embed/c6yTjqdBaMc" frameborder="0" align="right" allowfullscreen></iframe>
-1. The user should go to the Storage main tab and pick the desired Storage Domain to import floating disks from.
+1. Go to the Storage main tab and pick the desired Storage Domain to import floating disks from.
-2. The user should right click on the Storage Domain and choose the "Scan Disks" option.
+2. Right click on the Storage Domain and choose the "Scan Disks" option.
-3. The user should pick the desired floating disks to import to the Data Center and press the Register button.
+3. Pick the desired floating disks to import to the Data Center and press the Register button.
 4. Once the scan is finished there should be an appropriate audit log indicating if the scan succeeded or failed.
 5. If the scan succeeded, choose the "Disk Import" sub tab and see the new unregistered floating disks.
 6. If the user want to register them to the Data Center, one should follow the previous flow.